Working with environments and Microsoft PowerApps

 You can create apps in an environment that you create or for which you've been given access.
 Creating your own environment, however, requires a specific plan.
 Before you create an app, always make sure you select the environment you want to app to be in.
 Otherwise, you will have to deal with moving apps between environments.

-To create an app in the right environment, do either of the following:
+To create an app in the right environment:

 View apps in the right environment

 Whether you are working in powerapps.com or PowerApps Studio, the list of apps, connections, etc. that you see is always filtered based on the environment that's selected in the dropdown.
-If you don't see the apps you are looking for, always confirm whether the right environment is selected.
+If you don't see the apps you're looking for, always confirm whether the right environment is selected.

 For more information about environments, see this overview.